Microsurgery & Replantation

 With the advent of major advances in the field of prosthetics it is possible to provide some relief and independence to the patient.
 Prior to fitting of the prosthesis it is essential to achieve a stable and well healed stump at the site of injury.

-Despite popular belief, even the most state of the art prosthetis have their own limitations.
+Despite popular belief, even the most state of the art prosthesis have their own limitations.
 As per the principles of Reconstructive Surgery the best way to manage tissue loss in an injury is to replace "like with like".
 Even a stiff, non functional reattached part is almost always superior to the most advanced prosthesis that money can buy.
 Hence Replantation/ Revascularization must always be attempted when possible.